-These attacks can be particularly damaging for political figures, as they often have confidential details about the policy, strategy, or international negotiations that could be used for malicious ends if intercepted by criminal hackers.
+These attacks can be particularly damaging for political figures.
+They often have confidential details about the policy, strategy, or international negotiations that could be used for malicious ends if intercepted by criminal hackers.

 The most common way a MitM attack is launched is by impersonating a trusted entity such as a website or an internet service provider (ISP).

-Once the attacker has gained access to the target’s network, they can launch the attack using various techniques such as phishing emails, browser hijacking, DNS poisoning, ARP spoofing, and SSL stripping.
+Once the attacker has gained access to the target’s network, they can launch the attack using phishing emails, browser hijacking, DNS poisoning, ARP spoofing, and SSL stripping.

 In addition to stealing sensitive information from the target’s computer system, attackers may also use these methods to modify data or inject malicious code into files.

-Another way MitM attacks can use against political leaders is through social engineering techniques such as vishing (voice phishing), smishing (SMS phishing), and baiting.
+Another way MitM attacks can be used against political leaders is through social engineering techniques such as vishing (voice phishing), smishing (SMS phishing), and baiting.

 Attackers will typically send out messages pretending to be from legitimate sources to get victims to provide personal information that they can later exploit.